Testing Graphs against an Unknown Distribution

-Suppose we assume that in the VDF model, the distribution ${\cal D}$ is restricted to be the uniform distribution\footnote{In particular, $G$ is $\varepsilon$-far from ${\cal P}$ if one needs to change at least $\varepsilon n^2$ edges to turn $G$ into a graph satisfying ${\cal P}$.}.
+Suppose we assume that in the VDF model, the distribution ${\cal D}$ is restricted to be the uniform distribution; in particular, the distance between $n$-vertex graphs $G,G'$ (on the same vertex-set) is $|E(G) \triangle E(G')|/n^2$, and $G$ is $\varepsilon$-far from ${\cal P}$ if one needs to change at least $\varepsilon n^2$ edges to turn $G$ into a graph satisfying ${\cal P}$.
 In this paper we will refer to this model as the {\em standard model}.
 This model is ``basically'' equivalent to the {\em adjacency matrix model}, which was introduced in \cite{GGR}.
 We refer the reader to \cite{Goldreich_VDF} for a discussion on the subtle differences between the {\em adjacency matrix model} and the above defined standard model\footnote{Just as an example, in \cite{GGR} the tester ``knows'' $|V(G)|$ while in the VDF model (and thus also in the standard model) \nolinebreak it \nolinebreak does \nolinebreak not.}.

 A very elegant result proved in \cite{Goldreich_VDF}, states that if ${\cal P}$ is testable in the VDF model then it is testable in the standard model with one-sided error.
 A natural follow-up question, raised by Goldreich in \cite{Goldreich_VDF}, asks whether every property which is testable with one-sided error in the standard model, is also testable in the VDF model.
 A characterization of the properties testable with one-sided error in the standard model was given in \cite{AS_hereditary}, where it was shown that these are precisely the {\em semi-hereditary} properties (see \cite{AS_hereditary} for the definition of this term).
 We show (see Proposition \ref{prop:hard_hereditary}), that if $\mathcal{P}$ is testable in the VDF model then $\mathcal{P}$ is hereditary\footnote{A graph property is hereditary if it is closed under removal of vertices.}.
 Since there are properties which are semi-hereditary but not hereditary, this implies a negative answer to Goldreich's question.
 Thus, it is natural to ask the following revised version of Goldreich's question: